stas-sultanov/azure-monitor-telemetry/readme.md

 - [Microsoft.ApplicationInsights][app_insights_nuget_2_23] has flaws in its implementation.<br/>
   For instance, Entra authentication is implemented in a way that makes it impossible to use the library for plugin development.<br/>
   The issue is described by the author [here][app_insights_issue_auth], with little expectation that it will ever be fixed.
-- [Microsoft.ApplicationInsights][app_insights_nuget_2_23] has extra dependencies.<br/>
+- [Microsoft.ApplicationInsights][app_insights_nuget_2_23] has dependencies.<br/>
   For instance, [System.Diagnostics.DiagnosticSource](https://www.nuget.org/packages/System.Diagnostics.DiagnosticSource/) >= v5.0.0, which is deprecated and has subsequent dependencies.<br/>
-  Extra dependencies add extra effort in resolving issues, especially in cases like plugin development.
+  In case of plugin development, dependencies bring potential issue with multiple version resolve.
 - [Microsoft.ApplicationInsights][app_insights_nuget_2_23] references NET452 and NET46 instead of NET462.<br/>
   Support for NET452 and NET46 ended on [April 26, 2022][dot_net_lifecycle].<br/>
   Support for NET462 ends on [January 12, 2027][dot_net_lifecycle].